 1. Metrolinx, the provincial agency that is creating these rapid transit lines in cooperation with the TTC.
 They need to know that we’re watching and we want modern rapid transit without wasted funds!
 Contact them at their website.

-3. Minister of Transportation Glen Murray.
+3. Minister of Transportation Steven Del Duca.
 As government minister responsible for Metrolinx, he ensures that the agency follows directives of Cabinet and the will of City Council.
 Tell the Minister that his responsibility is to all of the Toronto region, not only certain councillors or the Mayor alone.
 Contact him at the Ministry website.

 4. The Prime Minister.
 The federal government does not have a coherent infrastructure and transit strategy, and predictable stable funding requires their support.
 Tell him that 80% of Canadians live in urban areas, and depoliticizing transit funding is an important goal.
 Contact him at his website.